Linux Audio Development (LAD)

 What operating system should I use for development?

-- What formats should I distribute my plugins in?
+- What formats should I distribute Linux audio plugins in?

 -

-With which DAWs and/or operating systems should I test my plugins?
+With which DAWs and/or distributions should I test my Linux audio software or plugins?

-- As with other platforms, testing audio plugins with different DAWs is also worthwhile on Linux.
+- As with other platforms, testing audio software or plugins with different distributions and/or DAWs is also worthwhile on Linux.

 -